 See herds of beautiful Himalayan Blue Sheep

-The grandeur of Bhutan’s second highest peak
+Experience the grandeur of Bhutan’s second highest peak

-Fully supported Himalayan Expedition
+Fully supported Himalayan expedition

-Join a celebration of Bhutan’s nomadic culture
+Join a celebration of nomadic mountain culture

 Trek into the lap of Bhutan’s mountain goddess, Mount Jomolhari, the kingdom's second highest peak.
 During this journey, we learn about snow leopard conservation, meet Bhutan’s nomadic yak herding communities and attend the annual Snow Leopard festival, proceeds from which go to preserve local nomadic culture and snow leopard habitat.